NJ Gov. Murphy signs bill ending use of 'freeholder' for county officials

 CHRIS CHRISTIE RIPS 'HYPOCRITE' NJ GOV. MURPHY OVER ORDER TO SEND ALL STATE VOTERS A BALLOT

-The bill will take effect in January and require counties to update their letterheads, stationary and websites.
+The bill will take effect in January and require counties to update their letterheads, stationery and websites.
 It also requires the “boards of chosen freeholders” to be replaced with “boards of county commissioners.”

 According to NJ.com, debate over use of the term in the state has gone on for years, but it intensified along with a new focus on race in the wake of the death of George Floyd in Minneapolis.